Skip to content

 • Behave in a manner in line with the values and culture of the business

-• This Apprenticeship will involve college attendance and off the job training.
+• This apprenticeship will involve college attendance and off the job training.

 • You will also develop your knowledge, skills and behaviours.

-• You need to have an employer to support your Apprenticeship and be employed in a relevant job role.
+• You need to have an employer to support your apprenticeship and must be employed in a relevant job role.

-• The typical length of this Apprenticeship course is 15-18 months.
+• The typical length of this apprenticeship course is 15-18 months.

 • This course has several entry points during the year.

-If you already have an employer for your Apprenticeship, or would like more information on how to find an Apprenticeship, please click Apply Now.
+If you already have an employer for your apprenticeship, or would like more information on how to find an apprenticeship, please click Apply Now.

-If you are an Employer who is looking to recruit an Apprentice or already have someone you would like to enrol onto the Apprenticeship course, please contact our Apprenticeship Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss next steps.
+If you are an employer who is looking to recruit an apprentice, or you already have someone you would like to enrol onto the apprenticeship course, please contact our Apprenticeships Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss the next steps.

 Why Our College?